aipowerorg/aipowerorg.github.io/docs/Automate/content-enhancement.md

 ## AI & Prompts

-Configure the AI and provide instructions for each field you selected to enhance.
+Configure the AI and provide instructions for each field you selected to update.

 - **AI Settings**: Choose your AI provider, model, and set the temperature and max tokens.

 <img src={aiprompts} width="600"/>

-- **Prompts**: A separate prompt box will appear for each field you chose to enhance (Title, Excerpt, etc.).
+- **Prompts**: A separate prompt box will appear for each field you chose to update (Title, Excerpt, etc.).
 - **Placeholders**: Use placeholders in your prompts to provide the AI with the original content.
     - `{original_title}`
     - `{original_content}`